 It's not possible to mix IMPACT and ODYSSEY graphics boards in the same system (you also have to reinstall IRIX's graphics subsystem if you change from IMPACT to ODYSSEY or vice versa).

-The built-in audio is based on SGI's proprietary RAD Audio chip, which features low-latency audio streaming (3ms from input to output), and has a variety of I/O: SPDIF/ADAT (8-channels at 24-bits) optical and coaxial input and output, two analog line-level inputs and two outputs, microphone input, and headphone output.
+The built-in audio is based on SGI's proprietary RAD Audio chip, which features low-latency audio streaming (3ms from input to output), and has a variety of I/O: SPDIF/ADAT optical (8 channels at 24-bits for ADAT, 2 channels for SPDIF) and coaxial input and output, two analog line-level inputs and two outputs, microphone input, and headphone output.